Safari not working? Fix common Safari issues with this guide

 Terminate specific frozen processes

-If you see red-colored Safari-related lines in Activity Monitor, these are the issues that affect the apps performance.
+If you see red-colored Safari-related lines in Activity Monitor, these are the issues that affect the app's performance.
 Double-click on such processes and quit them.
-This may help you if Safari stopped responding to a faulty extension.
+This might help you if Safari stopped responding to a faulty extension.
 Then, restart your Mac and see if the issue is gone.

 Safari won't open